Updated December 2023.

 There are two homelessness-focused housing models that have been demonstrated to effectively end homelessness.
 They are:

-- Permanent supportive housing: Permanent supportive housing is long-term rental assistance and supportive services.
+- Permanent supportive housing: Permanent supportive housing pairs long-term rental assistance with supportive services.
 It is targeted to individuals and families with chronic illnesses, disabilities, mental health issues, or substance use disorders who have experienced long-term or repeated homelessness.

 Public Housing and Voucher Programs

 Administered by HUD, public housing and voucher programs provide decent and safe affordable housing for low-income people and play a critical role in reducing homelessness.